 Plan and manage your independent study time

 Planning your study time is really beneficial and can help you manage your studies and ensure you still have time for yourself.
-If you choose to, you can pre-book a study space at the Bill Bryson Library or you can drop in at any of our study spaces whenever you have some free time.
+You can pre-book a study space at the Bill Bryson Library or just drop in to the Library or any of our other non-bookable study spaces whenever you have some free time.

 Develop your skills